 - Wouldn’t it be wonderful to paint a nude there? (along the river near Aix, fh) There are innumerable motifs here on the banks of the river; the same spot viewed from a different angle offers a subject of the utmost interest.
 It is so varied that I think I could keep busy for months without changing my place., simply turning now tot the right and now to the left.

-* Paul Cezanne, source of his artist quotes with information on his paintings, art, technique & life facts: a conversation, in Aix near the river, in 1896; as quoted in “Cézanne”, by Ambroise Vollard, Dover publications Inc. New York, 1984, p.
-74 (painter of Aix en Provence, famous for his Mont Victoire paintings and from Estaque; Cezanne broke Impressionism + prepared Cubism; more biography facts at the bottom)
+* Paul Cézanne, his quote from: a conversation, in Aix near the river, in 1896; as quoted in “Cezanne”, by Ambroise Vollard, Dover publications Inc. New York, 1984, p.
+74 (studio in Aix en Provence, near the Mont St. Victoire, of which he made several landscape-paintings

 - …painting certainly means more to me than everything else in the world.
 I think my mind becomes clearer when I am in the presence of nature.
 Unfortunately, the realization of my sensations is always a very painful process with me.
 I can’t seem to express the intensity which beats in upon my senses.
 I haven’t at my command the magnificent richness of color which enlivens Nature…. …Look at that cloud; I should like to be able to paint that!
 Monet could.
 He had muscle.

-- You wretch (portraying the art dealer Vollard who changed his pose; Vollard had been posed more than 150 times for one portrait, fh)!
+– You wretch (portraying the art dealer Vollard who changed his pose during a painter session; Vollard had been posed more than 150 times for one portrait, fh)!
 You’ve spoiled the pose.
 Do I have to tell you again you must sit like an apple?
 Does an apple move?

-* Paul Cezanne, source of his artist quotes with information on his paintings, art, technique & life facts: a conversation in Cézanne’s studio in Paris, around 1896-98; as quoted in “Cézanne”, by Ambroise Vollard, Dover publications Inc. New York, 1984, p.
-74 (painter of Aix en Provence, famous for his Mont Victoire paintings and from Estaque; Cezanne broke Impressionism + prepared Cubism; more biography facts at the bottom)
+* source of this artist quote: a conversation in his studio in Paris, around 1896-98; as quoted in “Cezanne”, by Ambroise Vollard, Dover publications Inc. New York, 1984, p.
+74

 - Painting must give us the flavour of nature’s eternity.
 Everything, you understand.
 So I join together nature’s straying hands… …From all sides, here there and everywhere, I select colours, tones and shades; I set them down, I bring them together… …They make lines, they become objects – rocks, trees – without my thinking about them… …But if there is the slightest distraction, the slightest hitch, above all if I interpret too much one day, if I’m carried away today by a theory which contradicts yesterday’s, if I think while I’m painting, if I meddle, then whoosh!, everything goes to pieces.